 2️⃣ The "fresh start effect” and flexible priorities

 According to the fresh-start effect, people are more likely to take action towards a goal after temporal landmarks that represent new beginnings.
 "Examples of landmarks that trigger the fresh-start effect include the start of a new week, month, year, school semester, or birthday."

 You can take advantage of the fresh start effect by taking advantage of flexible priorities after your 15Five check-in was initially due and submitted.
 Let's say you report weekly on Fridays.
 Fridays are common due days because it allows reporters to look back and celebrate wins for the week.
 With the fresh-start effect in mind, your team would continue to report on Fridays but would revisit their check-in on Monday and add/edit the priorities for the week.

 At this time 15Five check-ins require at least one priority in order for you to submit, but that priority can always be edited or removed after initial check-in submission.

 See more information on how to set and edit your priorities in this article.

 Priorities can be used to document all the little tasks you have to do/have done during a busy work week.
 If you are feeling slightly worried that you may forget everything that you need to do or just want to document everything you accomplished during the week- use Priorities!

 You can list your priorities day by day to make sure you are focusing on only one task per day.
 "Do less and obsess" is a saying we are fond of around here.
 The alternative is seeing a big list, not knowing what to focus on, and then feeling overwhelmed.
 Organizing your priorities by day is a great way to avoid decision fatigue.

 Again, if you have more than three it may be helpful to put an asterisk or two (**This is priority #1) before your top three priorities, denoting these are the three that you must get done before all the rest.

-Have a scenario regarding Priorities and need some help?
+Have a scenario regarding Priorities and need some additional help?
 Reach out to our Support Team.